Can Explanations Improve Recommendations? Evidence from Prediction-Informed Explanations: Technical Details of RecPIE Framework

 \subsubsection{GRU layer.}

-The Gated Recurrent Unit (GRU) is a type of recurrent neural network (RNN) designed to model sequences by processing them one step at a time, making them naturally suited for capturing local temporal dependencies and sequential order.
+The Gated Recurrent Unit (GRU) models sequences by processing them one step at a time, making them naturally suited for capturing local temporal dependencies and sequential order.
 GRUs are highly effective in tasks that require maintaining memory over time.
-Temporal dependencies are managed through its two gating mechanisms: the update gate $\mathbf{u}_t$, which controls how much of the past information is retained at time $t$, and the reset gate $\mathbf{r}_t$, which determines how much of the previous state is forgotten at time $t$.
-These mechanisms are detailed below.
+GRU deploys two gating mechanisms that are detailed below: the update gate $\mathbf{u}_t$, which controls how much of the past information is retained at time $t$, and the reset gate $\mathbf{r}_t$, which determines how much of the previous state is forgotten at time $t$.

 The output $\mathbf{Z} = [\mathbf{z}_1, \mathbf{z}_2, \dots, \mathbf{z}_n]$ from the self-attention layer is passed through the GRU, which processes the sequence step-by-step to compute the hidden states at each time step $t$.
 Let the first output of the GRU layer be the first vector from the self-attention layer: $\mathbf{h}_1 = \mathbf{z}_1$.
 Then starting from $t = 2$, the output of the GRU layer $\rvh_t$ depends on $\rvh_{t-1}$ and $\rvz_t$ through a reset gate $\mathbf{r}_t$ and an update gate $\mathbf{u}_t$: